 Unpredictable rates.
 Utility rates tend to fluctuate, and you will end up having to pay the rest of the cost.

 Inaccurate rent cost.
-By adding utilities to your overall bill, your property seems more expensive than the actual price.
+By adding them to your overall bill, your property seems more expensive than the actual price.
 This factor can scare potential tenants away.

 Reduced tenant consequences.
 Including utilities in the overall bill can discourage tenants to use utilities conservatively.
 They will think you are covering water, heating, etc., unless you set a specific utility ceiling in the contract.